BLS-CSC/bls-csc.github.io/python/functions.md

 Here's an example function:
 ```
 def greet(name):
-    print('Hello,' name)
+    print('Hello', name)
-    print('It's nice to meet you.')
+    print('Nice to meet you.')
 ```
-The function greet accepts one argument, `name`, and runs the next few lines like normal.
+The function `greet` accepts one argument, `name`, and runs the next few lines like normal.

 To call this function, you run
 ```